ImFlog/schema-registry-plugin/README.md

     }
 }
 ```
 See the Confluent
 [Schema Registry documentation](https://docs.confluent.io/current/schema-registry/avro.html#compatibility-types)
 for more information on valid compatibility levels.

-You have to put the URL where the script can reach the Schema Registry.

 You have to list the (subject, compatibility-level)